mboissiere/CityNoise-project/README.md

-# CityNoise Project
+# CityNoise Project 28095

-Welcome to the CityNoise Project!
-This is a GitHub repository containing a program to analyze city noise levels.
-The program allows you to collect and process noise data to gain insights into the noise pollution in different areas.
+This is a GitHub repository containing a program to visualize the evolution over time of air pollution levels, with given vehicle traffic and emissions model of choice.
+The program is so far focused on the Södermalm area but could be made to change with time.

 ## Table of Contents
 1. [SSH Clone](#ssh-clone)